Renz2299/mp4_eco_roots/README.md

 - **Continuous Innovation:** Stay at the forefront of eco-friendly trends and technologies, regularly updating the product range to incorporate the latest sustainable innovations.

-- **Educate Consumers:** Offer educational content to inform consumers about the environmental impact of their choices and provide insights into sustainable living practices.

 ### Persona One

 **User:** Emma Green, 32